Last Updated on

 Electrical Adapters: The standard voltage in the Galapagos Islands is 120 volts with an electrical frequency of 60 Hertz.

 Rail Travel: You can find many train operators and networks operating in Ecuador, which you can travel to if you want to get to other parts of the country.
 However, there is no train available in the Galapagos Islands.
 In fact, most of the tourists that get to the island do so via a luxury cruise liner.

-Car Travel: The road network in Galapagos Islands is very limited.
-However, there are a few car rental companies that operate in the island for those who are interested to explore it on their own.
-You cna also hire taxis if you prefer to travel more conveniently.
+Car Travel: The road network in the Galapagos Islands is very limited.
+However, there are a few car rental companies that operate on the island for those who are interested to explore it on their own.
+You can also hire taxis if you prefer to travel more conveniently.
 Some taxi drivers would charge $60 to explore the island for a full day.

 Trivia: If you travel to Galapagos Islands, you will meet Lonesome George – the sole remaining Giant Pinta tortoise still alive on earth.
 Lonesome George is currently 90 years old.